batikim09/LIVE_SER/README.md

 5. <a href="#5--references">References</a>

 ## 1. Installation Requirements <a id="1--installation-requirements"/>

-This software is compatible with only python 2.x and 3.x, but the following descrptions assume 3.x.
+This software only runs on OSX or Linux (tested on Ubuntu).
+It is compatible with python 2.x and 3.x, but the following descrptions assume that python 3.x is installed.

 ### basic system packages

+This software relies on several system packages that must be installed using a software manager.

-Please run the following steps:
+For Ubuntu, please run the following steps:

-`sudo apt-get install python-pip python-dev libhdf5-dev portaudio19-dev' for Ubuntu
+`sudo apt-get install python-pip python-dev libhdf5-dev portaudio19-dev'

-For mac osx, you should install portaudio and pulseaudio using brew.
+For mac osx, you should install portaudio and pulseaudio using brew as follows:

 brew install portaudio